Through the Sparks

-Through The Sparks is a Birmingham, Alabama-based psychedelic/folk rock band formed in 2003.
-The band received critical success following the release of their first full-length LP, Lazarus Beach, in 2007.
+Through The Sparks is an American psychedelic/folk rock band, formed in 2003, in Birmingham, Alabama.
+The band gained traction following the release of their first album, Lazarus Beach, in 2007.
 Their sound is often characterized by lush instrumentation and precise arrangements.
 The band utilizes both traditional instruments and a variety of electric pianos, guitars, organs, eccentric percussion, horns and synthesizers.